shakyav/openshift-intern-workshop/README.md

 ### Adding persistent volumes

-Sometimes an application needs some persisentcy.
+Sometimes an application needs some persistency.
 The most classic example are databases - without a persistent volume all the data you store would be lost on container restart - and restarts happen a lot in a distributed cloud environment.

 To simulate this situation, we have an endpoint in our app which stores a value in a file.
 First get the route of the app and store it in environment variable